MajeedReact/Hosting-fullstack-app/README.md

 # Hosting fullstack application

-This is a fullstack application that deals with API's, Database and Frontend, it was uploaded to AWS using ElasticBeanstalk, S3 and RDS for the database.
+This is a fullstack application that deals with API's, Database and Frontend, it was uploaded to AWS using EB cli and AWS cli.
+ElasticBeanstalk was used for API S3 was used for the frontend as well as storage for images and RDS for the postgresql database.

 ## Getting started